FirePing32/prakhargurunani.com/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
-I am Prakhar Gurunani, a 2nd year undergraduate student.
+I am Prakhar Gurunani, an undergraduate student at BITS Pilani.
 I find my interest in Open Source, and growing the community around it.
 I am mainly into backend development, building useful tools.

 This is my blog/portfolio.
 Here, I share my experiences with developing different tools for the community, as well as my learnings in my open source development journey.